-Catherine Yeh is the Director of Market Analytics for CoStar and Home.com for the Los Angeles market.
-She analyzes office, retail, and multifamily data as well as provides insights into home prices, inventory levels, rental conditions, and economic f...
+Catherine Yeh is the Director of Market Analytics for CoStar and Homes.com for the Los Angeles market.
+She analyzes office, retail, and multifamily data as well as provides insights into home prices, inventory levels, and economic factors shaping the...

-Catherine Yeh is the Director of Market Analytics for CoStar and Home.com for the Los Angeles market.
-She analyzes office, retail, and multifamily data as well as provides insights into home prices, inventory levels, rental conditions, and economic factors shaping the housing market.
+Catherine Yeh is the Director of Market Analytics for CoStar and Homes.com for the Los Angeles market.
+She analyzes office, retail, and multifamily data as well as provides insights into home prices, inventory levels, and economic factors shaping the housing market.
 She has more than 13 years of experience in real estate, previously holding positions in research and asset management at VTS, Manulife Investment Management, Westfield-Unibail-Rodamco, and American Realty Advisors.
-Catherine’s work has appeared in The Wall Street Journal and CNN.
-She often delivers keynote speeches and educational presentations at industry and client events and she has a bachelor's degree in finance from the University of Illinois at Urbana-Champaign.
+Catherine’s work has appeared in major publications such as The Wall Street Journal, CNN, and the New York Post, where she has also been cited.
+She often delivers keynote speeches and educational presentations at industry and client events and she holds a bachelor's degree in finance from the University of Illinois at Urbana-Champaign.

 The Los Angeles medical office sector, typically resilient when challenges affect conventional office properties, ended 2025 with early signs of plateauing market fundamentals.
 Though vacancy rates ...